 All patients have a right to access their Medical Records including data and any supplementary information held by East Cliff Practice.
 This is known as a Subject Access Request.

 In order for us to process your request as quickly and accurately as possible we ask that you put your request in writing stating exactly what information you are looking for.
+You will then be asked to complete a consent form appropriate to your request.

 Under the GDPR, East Cliff Practice is not permitted to charge data subjects for providing a copy of the requested information; this must be done free of charge.
 However, should a request be deemed either “unfounded, excessive or repetitive”, a reasonable fee may be charged.
 Furthermore, a reasonable fee may be charged when requests for additional copies of the same information are made.
 The fee is based on the administrative costs associated with providing the requested information.